-b.
+- a.
+Prior to the beginning of each academic year, the divisional council of each division shall choose at least fifteen faculty members and fifteen students to be eligible to serve on boards considering academic grievances from that division.
+Concurrently, it shall choose three other faculty members to be eligible to serve on boards considering academic grievances for the Administrative Dean for Undergraduate Studies.
+The names shall be forwarded to the Administrative Dean. - b.
 Prior to the beginning of each academic year, the Administrative Council of the Administrative Dean for Undergraduate Studies shall choose at least fifteen students to be eligible to serve on a screening board to review grievances arising within academic units under the administration of the Administrative Dean for undergraduate studies.
-These names shall be forwarded to the Administrative Dean.

-2. Establishment of College and School Screening Boards

-a.
-Upon receipt of a grievance, the names of the designated faculty and students, the dean should shall appoint a five member divisional screening board.
-The screening board should shall consist of three faculty members and two students, and each shall serve for the academic year or until a new board is appointed by the dean, whichever occurs later.
-The College or School hearing board should be composed of three faculty members and two students selected by the dean.
+These names shall be forwarded to the Administrative Dean. - 2.
+Establishment of College and School Screening Boards - a.
+Upon receipt of a grievance, the names of the designated faculty and students, the dean should shall appoint a five (5) member divisional screening board.
+The screening board should shall consist of three (3) faculty members and two (2) students, and each shall serve for the academic year or until a new board is appointed by the dean, whichever occurs later.
+The College or School screening board should be composed of three (3) faculty members and two (2) students selected by the dean.
 The dean shall also designate two alternate faculty members and two alternate students from the names presented by the divisional council.